Hugo-Chinn/AlphaFuse/README.md

-:smile_cat: Welcome to AlphaFuse, this is a implementation of ***AlphaFuse: Learn ID Embeddings for Sequential Recommendation in Null Space of Language Embeddings***
+🐡: Welcome to AlphaFuse, this is a implementation of ***AlphaFuse: Learn ID Embeddings for Sequential Recommendation in Null Space of Language Embeddings***

 ## :one:  ​ Guide for Running AlphaFuse